Attic Fan Installation Cost

 - Ladder that is tall enough to reach your roof access, and/or gable access for mounting louvers where needed

 - Other tools as needed for working with electrical wiring

 Depending on your home, your availability and the person installing your attic fan, there may be other factors that can increase the price you pay.

 - Your Availability – If you are only available in the afternoon or late in the day, it can be excruciatingly hot inside your attic.
 Make yourself available as early in the day as possible to avoid a worker being in the attic after 11am.

 - Type of Attic Fan Being Installed – Attaching a gable fan to the peak on one end of your roof is a pretty easy process.
 Cutting a hole between two rafters and repairing the shingles so they never leak is a lot harder.

-- Height and Pitch (slope-angle) of the Roof – If you have a single story home, there are fewer safety issues with being on the roof.
+- Height and Pitch (slope-angle) of the Roof – With a single story home, there are far fewer safety issues with being on the roof.
 However, if the contractor or person who installs an attic fan has to rig up safety lines on a three-story steep roof, the cost is going to rise accordingly.

 - Availability of Electricity in Attic – If an electrician needs to run a new electric line to your attic, there will be a cost associated with it.

 In order to save money when you have an attic fan installed, you can use one or more of the following methods.